MySchoolEvents/MySchoolEvents/README.md

 # MySchoolEvents
 Welcome to MySchoolEvents, a web application designed to track student event attendance.
 This application is built using TypeScript and NextJS, with a backend implemented in Firebase, Firestore, and Auth.
+This project placed 2nd at the 2023 CAFBLA State Leadership Conference for the Coding & Programming event.

-MySchoolEvents provides both a student app and an admin dashboard, allowing for efficient management of student attendance records.
+MySchoolEvents provides both a student and admin dashboard, allowing for efficient management of student attendance records.
 The app is intuitive and user-friendly, making it easy for both students and administrators to use.

 ## Student Demo